SimplyMinimal/tailscale-network-topology-mapper/README.md

 ## Limitations
 * This project is in an early alpha stage.
-* It can only map what is available in the ACL policy file.
+* It can only map what is available in the Tailscale 'policy.hujson' policy file.
 It is not an active scanning tool that will seek out other hosts.
-* It only focuses on the ACL rules themselves but eventually this may start capturing ALL the available valid ACL sections.
+* It only focuses on the ACL/Grant rules themselves but eventually this may start capturing ALL the available valid Tailscale sections.

 Pull requests welcome! :)

 ## Experimental Ideas and TODOs
 * Use `tailscale debug netmap` to build a more in-depth map
 * Allow switching between layers such as port level, host level, user/group level
+* Enhanced searching by keyword
+* Improve overall site design

 ### Disclaimer:
 This project is an independent creation and is not affiliated with Tailscale or its partners.
 It is solely intended as an expansion upon Tailscale's tools.